shimondoodkin/nodejs-mongodb-app/README.md

 #nodejs-mongodb-app

-it is database managment system for mongo db
+It is a framework to build database management apps (websites) with mongodb and node.js .

 #application structure: